 8:45 Closing Parade and Announcements.
 This is the time that cadet's parents or guardians should arrive and enter the LHQ to hear the announcements.
 After dismissal, there may be opportunities for cadets to sign up for squadron events.
 New recruits are encouraged to sign up and attend any gliding opportunities.
 Cadets are reminded to NOT leave any person belongings behind.
 The squadron has an announcements white board which Cadets and parents may wish to review to ensure all special dates are recorded accurately.
 Especially for mandatory events (which are those events that ALL cadets and staff are required to attend to ensure success).

 9:00 Clean Up and Departure.
-Duty flight cadets will pick up all trash, fold and return all squadron tables to the locker, respectfully put away the squadron's flags, return any borrowed chairs to the arena storage area, carefully remove the banner and return it to the locker.
-If you are a parent of a son and/or daughter in the duty flight.
+Duty flight cadets will pick up all trash, fold and return all tables to storage, respectfully put away the squadron's flags, return all chairs to storage, etc. If you are a parent of a son and/or daughter in the duty flight.
 Don't panic.
 It only takes a few minutes to put everything away...this is where they practice teamwork.
-Senior cadets and staff will ensure the #3 Squadron storage locker is securely locked.
-The lost and found may be in that locker, so if you left something behind then call the squadron's phone number and leave a message or talk to an officer.
+Senior cadets and staff will ensure the #3 Squadron storage room is securely locked.
+The lost and found may be in that room, so if you left something behind then call the squadron's phone number and leave a message or talk to an officer.